strapi/documentation/docs/developer-docs/latest/developer-resources/database-apis-reference/rest/relations.md

 Positional arguments can be passed to the longhand syntax of `connect` to define the order of relations.

-The longhand syntax accepts an array of objects, each object containing the `id` of the relation to be connected and an optional `position` object to define where to connect the relation.
+The longhand syntax accepts an array of objects, each object containing the `id` of the entry to be connected and an optional `position` object to define where to add the relation.

 ::: note Different syntaxes for different relations The syntaxes described in this documentation are useful for one-to-many, many-to-many and many-ways relations.<br />For one-to-one, many-to-one and one-way relations, the syntaxes are also supported but only the last relation will be used, so it's preferable to use a shorter format (e.g.: `{ data: { category: 2 } }`, see [REST API documentation](/developer-docs/latest/developer-resources/database-apis-reference/rest-api.md#requests)).